mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Zero-initializes the internal state associated with a parameter

+.. py:class:: mitsuba.ad.BaseGuidingDistr

+    .. py:method:: mitsuba.ad.BaseGuidingDistr.sample()

+        Return a sample in U^3 from the stored guiding distribution and its reciprocal density.

+.. py:class:: mitsuba.ad.GridDistr

+    Base class: :py:obj:`mitsuba.ad.guiding.BaseGuidingDistr`

+    Regular grid guiding distribution.

+    .. py:method:: __init__()

+        Parameter ``resolution``:
+            Grid resolution

+        Parameter ``clamp_mass_thres``:
+            Threshold value below which points' mass will be clamped to 0

+        Parameter ``sqrt_scale_mass``:
+            Scale sample's contribution by taking their square root

+        Parameter ``debug_logs``:
+            Whether or not to print debug logs.
+If this is enabled, extra kernels will be launched and the messages will be printed with a `Debug` log level.

+    .. py:method:: mitsuba.ad.GridDistr.get_cell_array()

+        Returns the 3D cell index corresponding to the 1D input index.

+        With `index_array`=dr.arange(mi.UInt32, self.num_cells), the output
+        array of this function is [[0, 0, 0], [0, 0, 1], ..., [Nx-1, Ny-1, Nz-1]].

+    .. py:method:: mitsuba.ad.GridDistr.set_mass()

+        Sets the grid's density with the flat-1D input mass

+    .. py:method:: mitsuba.ad.GridDistr.sample()

+        Return a sample in U^3 from the stored guiding distribution and its reciprocal density.

 .. py:class:: mitsuba.ad.LargeSteps

     Implementation of the algorithm described in the paper "Large Steps in